apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

    supported protocols can connect via this transport.

 Furthermore, the connector element may contain protocol specific configuration elements.
-For example, to add have the broker set the `user_id` header of messages to the id of user that sent the message, you would use the following configuration:
+For example, to have the broker set the `user_id` header of messages to the id of user that sent the message, you would use the following configuration: